juliepinole/eth/healthcare/README.md

 >   ![alt text](image.png)

+> [!IMPORTANT]
-Data folders need to have the same structure as in the initial dataset.
+> Data folders need to have the same structure as in the initial dataset.
 From the path filled above, two folders need to be present:
+>

-*  PNEUMONIA: with the examples of xrays from patients suffering from pneumonia.
+> *  PNEUMONIA: with the examples of xrays from patients suffering from pneumonia.
-*  NORMAL: with the examples of xrays from healthy patients.
+> *  NORMAL: with the examples of xrays from healthy patients.

 ## Parameters